 - Bake the pecans.
 Spread the nuts on a parchment lined baking sheet so they form a single layer.
-Bake for 50 minutes.
+Bake for 30 to 40 minutes, checking on the pecans starting at 30 minutes.
 Allow them to cool and then break them apart.

 When purchasing pecans for this recipe, look for nuts that are unsalted.
 You also want to buy pecan halves, not pieces.
 I like buying these in bulk at a store like Costco.
 It is perfect for making a big batch that you can give as gifts.

 This is the perfect recipe to put on salads.
 While you can throw them on just about any salad, we have so many I think they would be particularly good on.

 - Try them in my Apple Salad with Bacon in place of the plain pecans.